 Construction and testing

-An actual-size, single-side PCB for the rotation counter is shown in Fig. 3 and its component layout in Fig. 4.
+A single-side PCB for the rotation counter is shown in Fig. 3 and its component layout in Fig. 4.
 After assembling the circuit on PCB, enclose it in a suitable plastic case.
 After all the components are soldered on the PCB, connect the two wires coming from the reed switch to the main unit.

 To check the circuit for proper functioning, verify 12V supply at TP1 and 5V at TP2, with respect to TP0.
 The clock pulses corresponding to the rotation can be varified at TP3.
 The reset to the circuit can be observed at TP4.
 Power LED1 should glow when connected to power supply.